Residential property management insurance for growing portfolios

 - Claims-made form

-Virginia statute (§54.1-2346) requires common interest community managers to carry a fidelity bond equal to the lesser of $2 million or the aggregate trust-account balances.
-The $10,000 minimum comes from Virginia Real Estate Board regulations (18VAC135-20), not the statute itself.
+Virginia Code §54.1-2346 requires common interest community managers to carry a fidelity bond equal to the lesser of $2 million or the aggregate trust-account balances.
+The $10,000 minimum is in §54.1-2346(D) itself.
+Administered by the Common Interest Community Board under 18VAC48-50-30.

 Source: Oregon Real Estate Agency; Nevada Real Estate Division